fluffywaffles/prettybad-util/readme.md

 # Does it work?

 Yes.
-If you have a version of node later than v13, you can run the test-suite with `$ node test.mjs`.
-If you have an earlier version, then run `npm t` and it will bundle the code with `rollup` first before attempting to run the test suite.
+If you have a version of node later than v13, you can run the test-suite with `node test.mjs`.
+To only see failures, run `npm test`.
+If you have an earlier version, run `npm run test:bundle` and it will bundle the code with `rollup` first before attempting to run the test suite.